 RECESSIONAL MARCH (CEREMONY ENDS).

-The Faculty walk off the stage and out of the event center, followed by the students, and then the guests in the bleachers.
+The faculty walks off the stage and out of the event center, followed by the students, and then the guests in the bleachers.
 We suggest that you and your guests identify a meeting point outside of the event center, to meet after the ceremony.

 Q: Do we receive caps, gowns and tassels?
 How about hoods?

 A: No. You will need to purchase caps, gowns, and tassels, as well as hoods (Masters) at the bookstore on campus or on-line at the Spartan Bookstore Website.
-Caps & Gowns will be in the store starting November 16.
-The Spartan Bookstore "Grad Fest" will be November 16 & 17, from 10:00am – 4:00pm and November 18, 10:00am – 5:00pm.
-There will be company representatives on site for rings, announcements and diploma frames.
+Caps & Gowns will be in the store starting November 6.
+The Spartan Bookstore "Grad Fest" will be November 7, 8 and 9, from 9:00am – 5:00pm.
+There will be company representatives on site for rings, announcements and graduation photos.